3.5/5 stars. Rounded up. The rules are relatively good.

 Banestrike.
 A gift from the Alpha Legion as evidence of their loyalty, the Sons of Horus are able to make good use of Banestrike ammunition.
 Breaching is good and generally worth it for a sub-set of squads.

 Carsoran Power Axes are a modest points cost upgrades to regular power axes.
-They are generally worth considering.
+They are generally worth considering, but so are Thunder Hammers.

 Martial Supremacy grants a prime advantage slot for both Duelist's Edge and Champion special rules.
 This is okay overall without being overpowered.